Skip to main content

 When asked about her experience in the healthcare field, Lisa answered, "I was incredibly lucky to be hired into an OR internship program right out of nursing school.
 I worked for Northridge Hospital, a trauma center, in the OR for 13 years.
 I worked as OR Staff and OR Manager during that time as well.
 When I went back to finish my BSN, I was offered a job as a director of nursing for surgery and emergency services by my leadership preceptor.
 I oversaw 9 units at Mission Community for 5 years and made the decision to work closer to home.
 I joined the St John’s Pleasant Valley team as a director of Surgery and Hyperbaric in 2001.
 Concurrently I worked weekends as a nurse in the OR at another trauma hospital, Providence Holy Cross.
 I retired from there in October of 2015 after 15 years of weekends."

-Add it all up and she has spent over 31 years in an OR setting...just where she wanted to be.
+Add it all up and she has spent almost 40 years in an OR setting...just where she wants to be.

 In her position here at the CFVH, Lisa hopes to "provide support and guidance to the team here as they continue the wonderful work they are doing to care for the community."